 Wait until night temperatures are consistently in the 60's before setting out eggplant transplants.
 Even though the plants can recover from a few cold nights, they may become stunted or susceptible to disease organisms.

-Be sure to provide good drainage and a rich organic soil, and be sure to give eggplants plenty of space-most varieties will need 18 to 24 inches between plants and two to three feet between rows.
+Be sure to provide good drainage and rich organic soil.
+Give eggplants plenty of space in your vegetable garden as most varieties will need at least 18 to 24 inches between plants and two to three feet between rows.
 Black plastic mulch can help eggplants get off to a fast start in the spring when temperatures are marginal.
-Cover the plastic with light-colored straw mulch to reduce the build up of heat in the summer.
+Cover the plastic with light-colored straw mulch to reduce the build-up of heat in the summer.

-Don't be afraid to fertilize-eggplants are heavy feeders.
-And water eggplants thoroughly during dry spells.
+Don't be afraid to lay down extra fertilizer because eggplants are heavy feeders.
+Water eggplants thoroughly during dry spells.
 If you watch out for spider mites and harvest the fruits while the skins are still glossy, you will soon be considered the neighborhood eggplant expert.

 Eggplant Plant History

 The eggplant, and its close relative the tomato, were considered poisonous for many years.
 It is a member of the Solanaceae family that includes a number of toxic weeds like Deadly Nightshade.
 Eventually the adventurous began to try eating eggplant and it even earned a reputation as an aphrodisiac.
 But, it's only been in the last 100 years that eggplant has been widely accepted as a vegetable.
 The large-fruited varieties probably originated in India while the smaller eggplants are thought to have come from China.

 Should I Be Growing Eggplant Seeds Or Plants?